kevinveeder/nfl-fantasy-predictor-pt2/README.md

 - Generates position-specific rankings based on projected fantasy points
 - Creates a draft board showing top players at each position
 - Exports results to CSV for easy reference during drafts

-## Usage:

-Once you run the last command in the quickstart, the script will automatically run through all steps and output a draft board plus save results to `fantasy_draft_recommendations.csv`.

-## What You Get:

-- **Draft Board** - Top players at each position with projected fantasy points
-- **Model Insights** - Which stats matter most for fantasy success
-- **Performance Metrics** - How accurate the model is at predicting fantasy points
-- **CSV Export** - Portable draft rankings you can reference during your draft

-## Customization:

-You can easily modify the code to:
-- Use different years of historical data
-- Add or remove features from the model
-- Scrape different positions or websites
-- Adjust the ranking methodology

-## Notes:

-This is primarily a fun data science project to experiment with web scraping and machine learning in the context of fantasy football.
-The predictions should be used alongside other research and expert opinions, not as the sole basis for draft decisions.
-Past performance doesn't guarantee future results, and there are many variables (injuries, coaching changes, etc.) that aren't captured in basic usage statistics.

-The web scraping functions include proper delays and headers to be respectful to the websites being scraped.
-Always make sure you're following a site's terms of service when scraping data.